 The aim of this archival study is to make comprehensive and systematic collection of the research materials on each heliotron device.
 The materials about technical notes in the R&D phase of machine construction and of control sequences are also the targets.

-By the collaboration with "Fusion Science Archives" since 2007, collection of scientific materials about heliotron devices is in progress.
-By 2008, a present situation of a series of heliotron devices has been investigated, and some documents of each device were confirmed.
+Under the collaboration with "Fusion Science Archives", collection of scientific materials about heliotron devices is in progress.
+A present situation of a series of heliotron devices has been investigated and some documents of each device were confirmed.
 The minutes of technical meetings with the manufacturer in each device and the records of the malfunction in operation and countermeasure have been also added in the archive.
 Here, we have started to make a microfilm collection of large size drawings for the plasma devices and their relating equipment.
-During these archival activities, we have found accidentally some documents in the unexpected places, like a pipe space in the Heliotron building.
+During these archival activities, we could find several interesting documents in the unexpected places, like a pipe space in the Heliotron building.
 Those documents have been under investigation to identify their origins.
-Some videotapes were also discovered, which are probably taken on the occasion of test assembling of the Heliotron E device in a factory (Hitachi, Ltd.).
-The image video records in very early phase of the Heliotron E experiment are also discovered.
-In addition to making a digital library of photographic slides of experimental devices and presentations in Heliotron E era, we have started to re-store the raw data of Heliotron E experiment (including some program files for data analyses) into a set of HD.
-The original data were recorded in reel-to-reel type 1/2-inch magnetic tapes (about 1200 reels of MT).
+Some videotapes were also discovered, which are probably records of the test assembling of the Heliotron E device in a factory (Hitachi, Ltd.).
+The image video records in the very early phase of the Heliotron E experiment are also discovered.
+In addition to making a digital library of photographic slides of experimental devices and presentations in the Heliotron E era, we have started to re-store the raw data of Heliotron E experiment (including some program files for data analyses) into a set of hard-disk (HD).
+The original data were recorded in reel-to-reel type 1/2-inch magnetic tapes (MT), about 1200 reels of MT in total.
 It is necessary to keep a lot of space to store these reels and, more importantly, it is not easy to maintain or ensure the tape reader system workable with a present-day computer system.
 Therefore, under the initiative of Laboratory for Complex Energy Processes, IAE, the data were converted to a set of HD from the MTs.

-In 2012, since a big-scale reconstruction of the building of the former Plasma Physics Laboratory (Heliotron Fusion Research Center) was carried out to improve its earthquake-resistance, the storage space for the archives was also temporary moved to other buildings (Fig. 1).
-Thanks to kind understanding of residents in those temporally used buildings, almost all the materials could be moved safely.
+Due to a big-scale reconstruction of the Heliotron building in FY2012, the storage pace for the archives was temporary moved to other buildings.
 During this reconstruction work, it was found several new materials relating to previous devices/projects carried out by Heliotron group (some films for presentations in academic meetings, test-samples of conductor for helical-coils, technical reports, etc.).
-The materials will be set back to new spaces in the reformed building by summer in 2013.
+In FY2013, almost all the materials, including the set of Uo's collection, are set back to the new Heliotron Building.
+However, many of them are still packed in cardboard-boxes without any inspection.
+It will take a lot of time and a lot of effort to make archival records of these materials.